-Interpretation: The statement is fairly clear - sexual relationships with their patients/clients, supervisees or students are prohibited.
+Interpretation: The statement is clear-sexual relationships with their patients or clients, supervisees, or students are prohibited.
 This component of Standard 4 is consistent with Standard 4B, which states:

 4B.
-Physical therapist assistants shall not exploit persons over whom they have supervisory, evaluative or other authority (eg, patients/clients, students, supervisees, research participants, or employees).
+Physical therapist assistants shall not exploit persons over whom they have supervisory, evaluative, or other authority (eg, patients and clients, students, supervisees, research participants, or employees).

-Next, consider this excerpt from the EJC Opinion titled Topic: Sexual Relationships With Patients/Former Patients (modified for physical therapist assistants):
+Consider this excerpt from the EJC Opinion titled Topic: Sexual Relationships With Patients or Former Patients (modified for physical therapist assistants):

 A physical therapist [assistant] stands in a relationship of trust to each patient and has an ethical obligation to act in the patient's best interest and to avoid any exploitation or abuse of the patient.
-Thus, if a physical therapist [assistant] has natural feelings of attraction toward a patient, he/she must sublimate those feelings in order to avoid sexual exploitation of the patient.
+Thus, if a physical therapist [assistant] has natural feelings of attraction toward a patient, he or she must sublimate those feelings in order to avoid sexual exploitation of the patient.

-One's ethical decision making process should focus on whether the patient/client, supervisee or student is being exploited.
-In this context, questions have been asked about whether one can have a sexual relationship once the patient/client relationship ends.
+One's ethical decision making process should focus on whether the patient or client, supervisee, or student is being exploited.
+In this context, questions have been asked about whether one can have a sexual relationship once the patient or client relationship ends.
 To this question, the EJC has opined as follows: